Description of holdings

 Chronological scope: from 1919 to the present

-- abolished Vysokoe and Domachevo districts
+- The abolished districts of Vysokoe and Domachevo in Brest Region

 Of the most informative and sizeable archives of the Polish period (1919-1939) is the fonds of the Polesie Voivodeship Board.
 It contains information relating to the national policy of the Polish government in Western Belarus.
 Other records are concerned with the population structure and territorial-administrative division of the Polesie voivodeship, the protection of the frontier, the state of education, culture, public health and town-planning, the social and economic state of the region's population, the state of agriculture in the region, the people's struggle against national and social oppression & the activities of various political parties, trade unions & educational and other public organizations.